spuder/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 2: 2019-03-16

+**Today's Progress:** Copy-Pasta'd some code to watch a folder in electron

+**Thoughts:** javascript seems really unintuitive to me.
+Got code working but not without a ton of copy-paste.
+Able to read javascirpt, but totally can't write any yet

+**Link to work:** spuder/astrodrop360

 ### Day 1: 2019-03-15

 **Today's Progress:** Electron app hello world, ruby script to generate this log